9Chapter 9 - The Linear Regression Model - Introduction

 An example of a cross-sectional regression would be to analyze how annual earnings per share (when announced at the end of the year) of a set of 100 firms is related to the stock price change (return) of these firms right after the end of the year.
 In this case, the subjects are the 100 public firms; the dependent variable is the stock return of each of the 100 firms; and the independent variable would be the earnings per share of these 100 firms disclosed to investors at the end of the year.
 As we can see, we are looking only at one point in time, but we analyze the relationship between two variables or two features of the many subjects.

 A panel-regression structure combines time-series with cross-sectional structures.
 Two different regression models can be run for a panel data structure.
-The first one is the pulled time-series regression.
+The first one is the pooled time-series regression.
 This regression model is the same as the time-series regression model but instead of having series of only one subject, we have series of more than one subject.
 The second regression model is called panel-data regression.
-Unlike the pulled time series model, this model accounts for changes in both subjects and periods.
-Taking the same example I gave for the cross-sectional regression, if we add 10 years of data for each of the 100 firms, then we would have a panel-data, so we can design either a) a pulled time-series regression, or b) a panel-data regression.
-For the pulled time-series regression, we run the regression as if all observations were from only one subject.
+Unlike the pooled time-series model, this model accounts for changes in both subjects and periods.
+Taking the same example I gave for the cross-sectional regression, if we add 10 years of data for each of the 100 firms, then we would have a panel-data, so we can design either a) a pooled time-series regression, or b) a panel-data regression.
+For the pooled time-series regression, we run the regression as if all observations were from only one subject.
 For the panel-data regression model, we would need to estimate a more sophisticated model since there are basically two sources or types of relations: a) how changes in the dependent variable of subjects are related to changes in the independent variables of the same subjects, and b) how average (taking the average over time) changes in the dependent variable among different subjects are related to average changes in the independent variable.
 The first type of relation is called within-subjects differences, while the second one is called between-subjects differences.
 For now, we will not examine in detail panel-regression models, but it is important to have the distinction about the different types of regression models.

 9.8 Assumptions of linear regression models